dayon3/alx-system_engineering-devops/0x00-shell_basics/README.md

 `2-bring_me_home` - Script that changes the working directory to the user's home directory.

 `3-listfiles` - Script that displays current directory contents in a long format.

+`4-listmorefiles` - Script that displays current directory contents, including hidden files (starting with `.`).
+Using the long format.